kosmetism/react-soundplayer/README.md

 As you see each component contains a set of self-descriptive properties.
 One of them is `className` which allows you to setup custom classnames as on regular DOM elements and style components as you wish.

-## SoundPlayerComponent
+## SoundPlayerContainer

-`<SoundPlayerComponent />` is high level container that propagates its' children with all necessary [data](https://github.com/soundblogs/react-soundplayer#state) which you might need in order to design an audio player.
+`<SoundPlayerContainer />` is high level container that propagates its' children with all necessary [data](https://github.com/soundblogs/react-soundplayer#state) which you might need in order to design an audio player.
 When using it, just choose what kind of SoundCloud data you're consuming (via `resolveUrl` or `streamUrl`)

 _If you're wondering "Why not mixin?", please read ["Why Component Is Better Than Mixin"](https://github.com/acdlite/flummox/blob/master/docs/docs/guides/why-flux-component-is-better-than-flux-mixin.md) by [@acdlite](https://github.com/acdlite)._